An appeal is the process by which a person can challenge the decision made by a judge.

 The Court’s Service Kit provides information on service and includes the Affidavit of Service.

-The respondent may also appeal if he or she considers that the judge made an error.
-This is done by filing a Notice of Appeal (endorsed as a ‘cross-appeal’) by email to the relevant location of the national appeal registry.
+A respondent may also appeal if they consider that the judge or magistrate made an error.
+This is done by filing a Notice of Appeal (endorsed as a ‘cross-appeal’) on the Commonwealth Courts Portal.
 The cross-appeal must be served on the appellant (or their lawyer if they have one) and any other party to the appeal.

 The respondent must file the cross-appeal no later than 14 days after service of the Notice of Appeal or within 28 days of the orders being made, whichever is the later.